eshangin/Example.CaptureMapMarkerMovements/README.md

 # Example.CaptureMapMarkerMovements

 This project uses PhantomJS, FFmpeg to capture motion of an object on a map.
-OpenLayer uses for maps.
+OpenLayer used for maps.

 ## How it works
 1. phantomjs-capture.js is a script which is used by PhantomJS.
 It captures .png images of a map.
 RenderMap MVC page represents a map.